ballerina-platform/graphql-tools/README.md

     <Add more projects based on your requirement … >
 ```

 This enables you to work with multiple GraphQL APIs.
 Each GraphQL API should be defined under a separate project in the GraphQL config file.
-The clients generated under a separate Ballerina module related to each project from the GraphQL config file can be used in your applications to call the queries/mutations in each GraphQL document against the GraphQL API corresponding to the GraphQL schema defined under each project in the GraphQL config file.
+The client generated under a separate Ballerina module related to each project from the GraphQL config file can be used in your applications to call the queries/mutations in each GraphQL document against the GraphQL API corresponding to the GraphQL schema defined under each project in the GraphQL config file.

 If you want to generate multiple Ballerina modules for a given set of GraphQL projects you can use the following command.